hijacksecurity/HHC2023/docs/bonus.md

 I solved this challenge using [Selenium](https://www.selenium.dev/) browser automation and little bit of looking around through game's HTML.
-There's a reference to a "dev page" `https://2023.holidayhackchallenge.com/sea/fishdensityref.html` which shows fish density.
+There's a reference to a "dev only" page `https://2023.holidayhackchallenge.com/sea/fishdensityref.html` which shows fish density.

 ![DEV ONLY](./img/misc/devonly.jpg)

 The most important fish type density to look at is "Piscis Cyberneticus Skodo" since it's only present in very specific part of the sea.
-Save its image, then use something like [OnTopReplica](https://github.com/LorenzCK/OnTopReplica) to move phish density PNG over the sea minimap, setting window opacity to 50%.
+Save its image, then use something like [OnTopReplica](https://github.com/LorenzCK/OnTopReplica) to move fish density PNG over the sea minimap, setting window opacity to 50%.

 Map edges can be determined by crossing from one side to the other.
 You need to catch the rare fish type from the white spot on the map.
 It should look something like this.